-Frogans as a medium is intended to be complementary to the World Wide Web, and not to replace it, just like instant messaging was not intended to and has not replaced E-mail as a medium for exchanging messages on the Internet.
-Compared to the World Wide Web, the new medium is intended to suggest visual rather than text-based communication, focused content rather than long pages, and natural interaction rather than complex user interfaces.
+Frogans as a medium is intended to be complementary to the World Wide Web, and not to replace it, just like instant messaging was not intended to and did not replace E-mail as a medium for exchanging messages on the Internet.
+Compared to the World Wide Web, the new medium is intended to suggest publishing content and services which involve visual rather than text-based communication, focused content rather than long pages, and natural interaction rather than complex user interfaces.